First round action of the Bluegrass Invitational at the University Club in Lexington, Ky., on Saturday, April 12, 2014.

-Jessie Mudd enters his second season as the assistant coach of the University of Kentucky men's golf program.
+Jessie Mudd enters his fifth season as the assistant coach of the University of Kentucky men’s golf program.
 Mudd hails from the University of Florida where he was an All-American and had a successful junior golf career that led to him being ranked No. 1 in the nation.

 Mudd begins his tenure with strong ties to the Commonwealth as a native of Louisville, Ky., and a graduate of St. Xavier High School.
 During his high school days, Mudd was named Kentucky Mr. Golf in both his junior and senior seasons while guiding St. Xavier to three state titles during his career.

 According to the American Junior Golf Association, Mudd’s 6-under-par 64 at the 2002 Henry-Griffitts Bluegrass Junior Invitational is tied for the 16th-lowest 18-hole round in the association’s history.
 Due to Mudd’s strong play as a junior golfer, he began his senior year of high school as the No. 1 ranked junior golfer in the nation, according to Golfweek Magazine.
 Mudd was also honored by the AJGA as a two-time Polo All-American.